reframe-hpc/reframe/docs/regression_test_api.rst

 .. py:decorator:: RegressionMixin.sanity_function(func)

-  Shorthand for assigning a member function as the sanity function of the test.
+  Decorate a member function as the sanity function of the test.

-  This decorator will also decorate the decorated method into a :func:`~RegressionMixin.deferrable` and mark it to be executed during the test's sanity stage.
+  This decorator will convert the decorated method into a :func:`~RegressionMixin.deferrable` and mark it to be executed during the test's sanity stage.
   When this decorator is used, manually assigning a value to :attr:`~RegressionTest.sanity_patterns` in the test is not allowed.

   Decorated functions may be overridden by derived classes, and derived classes may also decorate a different method as the test's sanity function.